caiosabadin/notes/sass/tutorial.md

 ## Either/Or ##

-If the repeated code is to have different values at different times, mixins are the answer.
+If the repeated code must have different values at different times, mixins are the answer.
 The ``@extend`` directive does not support parameters or default values after all.

 In addition, caution must be used when extending selectors, because rules are going to be written right at the beginning of the resulting stylesheet.
 This might cause later issues, since the succeeding rules may inadvertently overwrite former ones.